13 March 2018

 - Food safety has become a prime concern of consumers worldwide.
 Increasing numbers of countries and regions, such as the Chinese mainland, the US and the EU, have implemented ever more stringent controls on food safety, whether locally produced or imported.

-- Between January-July 2016, Hong Kong’s total exports of processed food and beverages increased by 14%, reaching HK$33 billion.
-Chinese mainland was the largest export market for Hong Kong’s processed food and beverages (accounting for 38% of the total), followed by the Vietnam (26%).
+- In 2017, Hong Kong’s total exports of processed food and beverages increased by 13%, reaching HK$68.8 billion.
+Chinese mainland was the largest export market for Hong Kong’s processed food and beverages (accounting for 37% of the total), followed by Taiwan (26%).

 - The food and beverages industry in Hong Kong is largely related to re-export activities.
-Between January-July 2016, Hong Kong’s re-exports of food and beverages accounted for more than 90% of Hong Kong’s total exports of food and beverages.
+In 2017, Hong Kong’s re-exports of food and beverages accounted for more than 90% of Hong Kong’s total exports of food and beverages.